-Exploring Difference in the Biology Classroom is a series of virtual programs bringing together educators and researchers for conversations about the ethical, legal, and social implications (ELSI) of genetics.
+Exploring Difference in the Biology Classroom is a series of virtual programs that brought together educators and researchers for conversations about the ethical, legal, and social implications (ELSI) of genetics.

-Organized by the Personal Genetics Education Project and the Center for ELSI Resources & Analysis, this series of ELSI conversations invites researchers to share their work with educators at the forefront of teaching science in middle schools, high schools, and undergraduate institutions.
-Each webinar will begin with short presentations from a pair of ELSI researchers and Q&A (1-hour), followed by a discussion on classroom integration strategies (30-minutes).
+Organized by the Personal Genetics Education Project and the Center for ELSI Resources & Analysis, this series of ELSI conversations invited researchers to share their work with educators at the forefront of teaching science in middle schools, high schools, and undergraduate institutions.

-Register for our next program below.
-To get updates on additional events and resources from this series, join pgEd’s mailing list!
+To get updates on related events, join pgEd’s mailing list!

 What Genetic Ancestry Tests Mean (and What They Don’t)